 UX Design is a highly data-driven process.
 Data is essential for a successful design and you should be aware of this, regardless of being a designer or just someone who wants to hire one.
 As I mentioned previously, you are not the user.
 However, by studying your target group, you can get as close to them as Icarus was to the Sun. (without burning yourself, of course).
 To succeed, you have to investigate how they interact with the service or product.
 Figure out what they like or dislike, etc.; this helps your design team to get to know and understand the users.

+How can user experience be measured?
 The quality definition is about feelings and experiences.
 Basically, information that can not be measured by numbers.
 Given that the Web or Mobile User Experience is a unique, subjective entity that can not be efficiently portrayed, qualitative analytics is probably the best way to analyze them.
-Qualitative website analytics allows us to gain insights about websites quickly and efficiently.
+Qualitative website analytics allows us to gain insights into websites quickly and efficiently.
 These insights allow us to learn more about users at individual or aggregate levels.

 With these visual responses, developers, product managers, and UX designers can precisely identify where to interfere with the website, whether it’s about troubleshooting or optimizing.